OUXT-Polaris/HP/content/en/authors/FumiyaMatsuzaki/_index.md

 #-

 education:
+  -courses:
     - course: Master of Engineering
       institution: The University of Kitakyushu
       year: 2024
     - course: Bachelor of Engineering
       institution: The University of Kitakyushu
       year: 2022

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons